 Year round, this is a beautiful location to visit.
-On both sides of the fall you will find a series of heard paths allowing you to approach the waterfall from different vantage points.
-Large flat rocks to the sides of the falls offer the perfect spot to sunbath or enjoy a picnic lunch as you listen to the rhythmic sound of the water.
-On the eastern side of the upper falls you may even find some brave swimmers sliding down the rocks when the water is calm and the temps are up.
+On both sides of the falls you will find a series of herd paths allowing you to approach the waterfall from different vantage points.
+Large flat rocks to the sides of the falls offer the perfect spot to sunbathe or enjoy a picnic lunch.